Fedstellar: A Platform for Decentralized Federated Learning: Fedstellar Platform

 The real-time monitoring functionality within Fedstellar plays a critical role, allowing users to track the performance and progress of ongoing federated scenarios.
 This feature equips users with up-to-the-minute updates on a range of metrics generated by each device within the network topology (see Section~\ref{sec:monitoring}).
 By offering this real-time insight, users can make timely, informed decisions, intervene when needed, and dynamically gauge the effectiveness of the experiment.

 An important aspect of this capability is its customized implementation of TensorBoard, a suite extensively used for visualizing ML experiments \citep{google:tensorboard:2019}.
-In this sense, the suite has been modified to display individual device metrics and handle simultaneous updates from multiple devices.
-Additionally, users can export the generated data in universally compatible formats, such as CSV or JSON.
+In this sense, the suite has been optimized for handling simultaneous metric updates from numerous devices, ensuring rapid and accurate real-time data representation.
+Metrics loading time experiences a substantial reduction, significantly benefiting user experience in large-scale federations.
+Furthermore, the integration of a novel compression mechanism for TensorBoard events at the controller level leads to more efficient utilization of network resources and faster visualization rendering.
+Moreover, Fedstellar incorporates an extensible Logger functioning as an adapter to assure compatibility with various ML/DL libraries.
+This Logger transforms the metrics generated into a format compatible with TensorBoard, ensuring a seamless integration.

+Additionally, the platform maintains a separation between the definition of metrics and the logging library in use.
+This design decision enhances the straightforward extension of the adapter to support other popular logging libraries, such as Wandb, MLFlow, or Neptune.
+Simultaneously, the platform ensures that data export capabilities remain robust, allowing users to extract the generated data in universally compatible formats such as CSV or JSON.
 This functionality enables seamless data integration with various data analysis and visualization tools, granting users the opportunity for more detailed exploration and understanding of the performance of their scenarios.